Close

 Inspired by Carlo Collodi’s The Adventures of Pinocchio, and like Swiss Family Robinson meets Wall-EIn the Lives of Puppets is a masterful stand-alone fantasy adventure from the beloved author who brought you The House in the Cerulean Sea and Under the Whispering Door.

-Image Placeholder of - 17Lady Hotspur by Tessa Gratton
+Place holder of - 39Lady Hotspur by Tessa Gratton

 In this genderbent retelling of Henry IV, the Lady Knights are sworn to defend the prospective heir, Banna Mora.
 But when a rebellion ousts Mora and replaces her with leader of the Lady Knights, Hal Bolingbrooke, Mora is forced to choose between letting a king-killer rule, or taking up arms against her childhood best friend.
 War between the two Princes is inevitable – but Lady Hotspur could turn the tides with her support.